 A project leasing broker brings much more to the table than simply leasing your building.
 They can bring value by underwriting acquisitions, forming a development strategy, as well as qualifying tenants.

-If you are investor evaluating potential acquisition opportunities, a landlord broker can assist in underwriting properties that are for sale or off market.
+If you are a commercial real estate investor evaluating potential acquisition opportunities, a landlord broker can assist in underwriting properties that are for sale or off-market.

 An experienced landlord broker will have access to privileged information as well as prior and current lease rates.
 This can help provide a holistic evaluation of the property to make the most informed decisions possible.